Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Generation Techniques for XGDAI

+From the literature search, models were classified as Reactive for having a set of simple behavioral patterns for reacting to environmental stimuli, without needing to maintain an internal world model of the environment.

-\subsubsection{Automated Rationale Generation (ARG) model - Post-hoc domain-agnostic}
+\subsubsection{Automated Rationale Generation (ARG) Model - Post-hoc domain-agnostic}

-ARG is an explainable model proposed by \citet{ehsan2019automated} for real-time explanation generation, which is trained to interpret the inner state and data representation of an agent in natural language.
-The approach is domain agnostic and ideally developed for a 'Markovian' sequential environment where agent's states and actions are accessible to the model and where decisions (i.e. selection of actions that maximize expected future rewards or utility) made by the agent in the past have an impact on future decisions.
-ARGs are expected to generate explanations or rationales in the natural language for the behavior of agents as if a person had performed such behavior \cite{ehsan2018rationalization}.
-The idea behind the rationale generation is that people can communicate effectively by verbalizing reasonable motives for their actions, even though the verbalized reasoning is not aligned with the decision-making neural processes of the human brain \cite{block2005two}. \citet{ehsan2019automated} applied ARG for human-like explanation generation for an agent playing Frogger, a sequential game environment.
-The ARG approach is to collect a corpus of human-like explanation data (Fig. \ref{fig07}) - i.e. a thought-aloud data corpus of players that discussed their behavior during the game and train a neural rationale generator (an encoder-decoder NN) using the corpus to enable the agents to produce their plausible human-like rationales or explanations.
+ARG is an explainable model proposed by \citet{ehsan2019automated} for real-time explanation generation, which is trained to interpret an agent's inner state and data representation in natural language.
+The approach is domain agnostic and ideally developed for a 'Markovian' sequential environment where the agent's states and actions are accessible to the model and where decisions (i.e., selection of actions that maximize expected future rewards or utility) made by the agent in the past have an impact on future decisions.
+ARGs are expected to generate explanations or rationales in the natural language for the agent's behavior as if a person had performed such behavior \cite{ehsan2018rationalization}.
+The idea behind the rationale generation is that people can communicate effectively by verbalizing reasonable motives for their actions, even though the verbalized reasoning is not aligned with the decision-making neural processes of the human brain \cite{block2005two}.

+\citet{ehsan2019automated} apply ARG for human-like explanation generation for an agent playing Frogger, a sequential game environment.
+The ARG approach is to collect a corpus of human-like explanation data (Fig. \ref{fig07}) - i.e., a thought-aloud data corpus of players that discussed their behavior during the game and train a neural rationale generator (an encoder-decoder NN) using the corpus to enable the agents to produce their plausible human-like rationales or explanations.

-While the results are promising, the the rationale generator's potential limitations may be the lack of a more grounded and technical explanation framework.
-The framework lacks interactivity that offers users the possibility to question a rationale or to suggest that an agent clarifies its decision in another way.
+While the results are promising, the rationale generator's potential limitations may be the lack of a more grounded and technical explanation framework.
+The framework lacks interactivity that allows users to question a rationale or suggest that an agent clarifies its decision in another way.
 Another limitation may stem from the data collection process that introduces breakpoints to request an explanation from the players.
-It is necessary to determine an appropriate method to collect data from players during runtime without interruption of the players or participants.
+It is necessary to determine an appropriate method to collect data from players during run-time without interruption of the players or participants.